andricDu/elasticsearch-snippets/README.md

 # elasticsearch-snippets

-This extension provides code JSON code snippets for the more commonly used queries in the Elasticsearch Query DSL.
+This extension provides JSON code snippets for the more commonly used queries in the Elasticsearch Query DSL.

 For use on `.json` files.